Show All Answers

 Wellington’s Fourth of July Celebration is free to attend.
 There is no cost for admission.
 All activities are free, with the exception of purchases made at food trucks or with vendors.

 Parking is available on site but is very limited.
-Guests are strongly encouraged to make use of the free shuttle service provided from the Mall at Wellington Green, by Nordstrom.
+Guests are strongly encouraged to make use of the free shuttle service provided from the Mall at Wellington Green, at the Palm Tran Bus Stop near Macy's.
 The shuttles begin running at 5:30 p.m.

 Please note: Shuttles do not run during the fireworks show which begins at 9:15 p.m.
-The show lasts approximately 30 minutes.
 Shuttles will resume running when the lights come back on after the show.

 Personal fireworks, alcoholic beverages, and pets (with the exception of service animals), are not allowed in Village Park.